Dhaka Second Division Football League

-The Dhaka Second Division Football League (ঢাকা দ্বিতীয় বিভাগ ফুটবল লিগ) is the fourth-tier football league in Bangladesh and the second-highest league division in Dhaka.
-It was officially founded in 1948 as the league below the First Division Football League when Bangladesh was part of Pakistan.
+The Dhaka Second Division Football League (ঢাকা দ্বিতীয় বিভাগ ফুটবল লিগ) is the fourth-tier of the Bangladeshi football league system and the second-level of the Dhaka Football League.
+It officially began in 1948 as the league below the Dhaka First Division Football League when Bangladesh was part of Pakistan.

-Until 1992, it served as the second-tier of Bangladeshi football before being replaced by the now-defunct Dhaka First Division Football League (1993–2006 second-tier version).
-In 2012, the league was further demoted to become the fourth-tier of the country's football league system.
-The two top-finishing teams are automatically promoted to the Dhaka Senior Division League.
-The bottom two teams are automatically relegated to the Dhaka Third Division League.

-The league is the second-highest division of semi-professional football in the country and is run by the Dhaka Metropolitan Football Committee under the supervision of the Bangladesh Football Federation (BFF).
+It served as the second-tier prior the introduction of the Dhaka Premier Division Football League in 1992.
+In 2012, the league became the fourth-tier of the country's football league system.
+The two top-finishing teams are automatically promoted to the Dhaka Senior Division Football League.
+The bottom two teams are automatically relegated to the Dhaka Third Division Football League.
+The league is run by the Dhaka Metropolitan Football League Committee (DMFLC) under the supervision of the Bangladesh Football Federation (BFF).